sf-wdi-41-homework/project-0-xuejuhui/readme.md

 ###### How should I begin approaching this?

+### If your instructor has provided a custom link to Github Classroom for this assignment:

+* Follow the link to the Github Classroom: https://classroom.github.com/a/7ayS6uY4
+* After creating the new repository, copy the link to it from the "Clone" menu on the top right side of the page.
+* **On your computer,** within the 'develop' folder, create a new repository using `git init`
+* Add a remote: `git remote add origin paste_the_link_to_the_repository_here`
+* You'll need an `index.html`, `main.css`, and `main.js`.
+Make sure your stylesheet and JavaScript files are linked in `index.html`, and also include the CDNs you'll be using (Bootstrap, jQuery).

+For all other submissions:

 * Create a **NEW GitHub repository** from your GitHub account.
 Make sure you're in your `develop` folder, and create the project locally.
 Follow the steps to `git init` the new repo.
 * You'll need an `index.html`, `main.css`, and `main.js`.
 Make sure your stylesheet and JavaScript files are linked in `index.html`, and also include the CDNs you'll be using (Bootstrap, jQuery).